 We love travel size toiletries.
 I think this may date back to those long-ago days playing with Barbie® dolls and trolls.
 Everything was so little and cute.
-In fact, most things are more adorable in a mini size: people, puppies, muffins… and little bottles of shampoo, deodorant, and lotion.
+In fact, most things are more adorable in a mini size: babies, puppies, muffins… and little bottles of shampoo, deodorant, and lotion.
 At approximately 7½” x 4” x 3½”, our cosmetics and toiletries bag is smaller than a standard dopp kit, but is still the perfect size to fit all those tiny bottles, jars and more, while tucking neatly inside your luggage.
 It’s a “mighty mini”!

 We used two pretty quilting cottons for the exterior with wipe-clean ripstop nylon for the interior.
 Staying with cotton on the outside gives you a huge selection of possibilities for mixing and matching.
 It’s a great way to personalize the look for yourself – or as a gift.
 You need just small cuts of all the fabrics, so you may already have the perfect combo in your scrap stash.
 If you buy new, the yardage amounts shown below would actually provide enough to make two matching bags.

 As with many commercial bags and accessories, for the longest life, spot cleaning the outside and damp wiping the inside is the best way to care for this case.
 Spraying the outside with a stain repellant, such as ScotchGard or similar is a good protective step.
 That said, travel items do encounter a bit more wear and tear, so all the elements in this case are machine washable.
 Set your washer on a gentle cycle with cold water and your dryer on air fluff if you need a periodic full laundering.